 BENJ GALLANDER, BEN STADELMANN, and PHILIP MACKELLAR

 Both of us enjoy rolling along the road — albeit often that is more start and stop now — and listening to our audiobooks.
-It is a delightful way to go from point A to B. And we can do it and the police won’t accuse us of “distracted driving.”
+It is a delightful way to go from point A to B. And we can do it without fear of the police accusing us of “distracted driving.”

 Benj recently listened to Disrupted: My Misadventure in the Start-Up Bubble by Dan Lyons.
 The book, written by a veteran of Forbes and Newsweek who also pseudonymously penned the blog The Secret Diary of Steve Jobs, is a fabulous look into the behind-the-scenes world of high-tech startups.